 A pair of good hiking sandals will provide moderate protection against bugs, but they are best avoided on jungle safaris and trails full of dangerous bugs or venomous reptiles.
 All in all, if you know what you are doing, you should be well prepared.

-Now that we have reached the conclusion of our top ten choices for the best hiking sandals that money can buy, we are certain that you will find a pick for your next trip outdoors from here.
+Now that we have reached the conclusion of our top ten choices for the best hiking sandals 2018 that money can buy, we are certain that you will find a pick for your next trip outdoors from here.
 All of these have landed on our compilation for beating their competition in terms of strength, stability, and durability.
 However, if you feel like we have not mentioned a favorite pair of yours that deserve a trial, do let us know what they are and why you love them.
 Also, do browse around our site for more of our best traveling gear compilations.

-- Best Hiking Sandals 2018
+- Best Hiking Sandals 2018 Buying Guides

-- Why Hiking Sandals?
+- Why to Use Hiking Sandals?

-- Who Should Be Using Hiking Sandals?
+- Who Should Be Using Best Hiking Sandals?